Listing checks

 Save fewer links at the start

-People think saving more options helps them decide later.
-In practice, it turns good judgment into cleanup work.
+Saving more options can feel helpful in the moment.
+Later, it often turns good judgment into cleanup work.

 Leave cluttered browsing as soon as you can